Milk

 Allowable Types of Milk

-- Limit for added sugars for grades K-12 (NSLP, SBP, and ASP): Effective July 1, 2025, flavored milk cannot exceed 10 grams of added sugars per 8 fluid ounces.
+- Added sugars limit for flavored milk in the NSLP, SBP, and ASP meal patterns for grades K-12 and the SMP: Effective July 1, 2025, flavored milk in reimbursable meals and afterschool snacks cannot exceed 10 grams of added sugars per 8 fluid ounces.
 Flavored milk sold as a competitive food in middle and high schools cannot exceed 15 grams of added sugars per 12 fluid ounces.
+These limits also apply to the SMP.
+For more information, refer to the Institute of Child Nutrition's Nutrition Standards for Added Sugars: Flavored Milk Fact Sheet.

-- State beverage statute for public schools: In addition to the meal pattern requirements, milk and nondairy milk substitutes in public schools must also meet the state beverage requirements of Section 10-221q of the Connecticut General Statutes.
-The state beverage statute applies to all beverages available for sale to students on school premises, as part of and separately from reimbursable meals and ASP snacks.
-A list of products that comply with the federal and state requirements is available in list 16 (milk) and list 17 (nondairy milk substitutes) on the CSDE's List of Acceptable Foods and Beverages webpage.
+- Additional milk requirements for public schools: In addition to the USDA meal pattern requirements above, all milk available for sale to students in public schools must meet the state beverage requirements for milk under Section 10-221q of the Connecticut General Statutes (C.G.S.).
+Milk cannot exceed 4 grams of sugars per fluid ounce and cannot contain artificial sweeteners.
+A list of milk that complies with the federal and state requirements is available in List 16: Milk on the CSDE's List of Acceptable Foods and Beverages webpage.

 Serving Requirements